GeethakaSankalpa/EmailCraft/README.md

  <li><b> Information Display: <b> Offers get methods to display the name, email, and mailbox capacity. </li>
 </ul>

+## License

+This project is licensed under the MIT License.
+See `LICENSE` for details.

 <h2> Getting Started </h2>
 <p>Ready to generate email addresses for your new hires?
 Get started with this EmailCraft today! </p>